strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

-* Added the sfcw.dev webiste
+* Added the sfcw.ovh webiste
 * Renamed repo and made it public
 * Doc to create linux and win exec in Makefile
 * Added Symfony5 and 4 fixtures